Breaking

 Unification

-The ultimate goal of physicists investigating the four interactions is to develop a single theory which describes all of them.
+The ultimate goal of physicists investigating the four interactions is to develop a single theory which describes all of them and the way they interact with the known fundamental particles.
 It is unclear what type of theory this would be; it could be a geometric theory, a quantum field theory as most physicists seem to think, or something else completely.
 (A quantum field theory is a theory which is consistent with both quantum mechanics and special relativity, in which fundamental particles are described as excitations of a field.)
 However, it’s pretty clear that a key feature of the theory would be its symmetries.

 Over the course of the 20th century, there was considerable progress in unifying the forces in this way.